 Over time though, the separation of the two roles should become more pronounced and specialized as your business begins to scale and you can afford to invest in better solving your bigger problem—generating more leads or bringing on salespeople to close more of the leads you already have.

-Let’s examine a few of the critical reasons why your business stands to benefit immensely by separating the roles of business development and sales.
+Let’s examine a few of the critical reasons why your business stands to benefit by separating the roles of business development and sales.

-That elimination of multiple different types of goals allows members of your sales team to work on fewer tasks—thus empowering them to execute on single tasks for focused blocks of time.
-Which allows their calendars to look much more like…
+When you make a clear task separation, you’ll allow members of your sales team to work on fewer tasks—thus empowering them to execute single tasks for focused blocks of time.

 The fewer objectives your individual contributors (both in business development and sales roles) are responsible for delivering against, the more they’ll be able to focus on excelling and being more productive on the limited tasks at hand.

-Now that we’re clear about the separation between business development vs sales, let’s talk about how the two roles should best work collaboratively together, for maximum effectiveness on your sales team.
+Now that we’re clear about the separation between business development vs sales, let’s talk about how the two roles should best work together, for maximum effectiveness on your sales team.